paxromana42/Cambridge_Portfolio/Portfolio/app/src/content/blog/Mr Darwin Journal.md

 Overall, *The Reluctant Mr. Darwin* provides a rich and nuanced understanding of one of the most important figures in the history of science.
 Whether you are a student of biology or simply interested in the history of ideas, this book is an engaging and enlightening read.
 While some of the author's biases become clear early on, especially in his rant on anti-anthropology revolution and how it needs to permeate all levels of society, he still fairly objective in his portrayal of Darwin and his life.

 # References

 Quammen, D. (2007). *The Reluctant Mr. Darwin: An Intimate Portrait of Charles Darwin and the Making of His Theory of Evolution* (Reprint ed.).
 W.W.
 Norton & Company.

+# Notes

+ [^1]: Quammen references *On the Origin of Species* as a work, while it's not published yet.
+I don't know if this is anachronistic or if the extended essay had this same title.